Ingress NGINX Is Retiring. Here’s Your Path Forward with HAProxy

 Enterprise power when you need it

 For teams that need more, HAProxy One provides a complete application delivery and security platform.
-Its core data plane component, HAProxy Enterprise, is an enterprise load balancer built on the battle-tested open-source HAProxy foundation.
-With 24/7 support and enterprise-grade features like an integrated WAF, bot management, and SSO, this is the optimal solution for larger organizations that need a Kubernetes Ingress Controller at scale.
+The data plane (HAProxy Enterprise) is an enterprise load balancer and API gateway built on the battle-tested open-source HAProxy foundation, with next-generation intelligent security layers.
+The control plane (HAProxy Fusion) provides centralized management and observability of multi-cluster, multi-cloud, and multi-team HAProxy Enterprise deployments, with Kubernetes service discovery enabling automated routing for dynamic backends.
+With 24/7 support and enterprise-grade features, this is the optimal solution for larger organizations that need Kubernetes traffic management at scale.

 The Kubernetes community’s official long-term recommendation is to move toward the new Gateway API.
 We are all-in on this transition.

 This week, we announced the beta of the HAProxy Unified Gateway.
-This is our next-generation controller, built from the ground up to provide a single, unified way to manage both Kubernetes Ingress and Gateway API resources.
+This is our next-generation controller, built from the ground up to provide a single, unified way to manage both Kubernetes Gateway API (available now) and Ingress resources (available in 2026).
+With support for both resource types, users will be able to:

-By migrating to HAProxy Ingress Controller today, you solve your immediate Ingress NGINX problem with a superior controller and place your team on a seamless, proven path to the future of Kubernetes networking.
+It's simple to migrate from HAProxy Kubernetes Ingress Controller to HAProxy Unified Gateway because they share the same core HAProxy technology and an identical configuration philosophy.
+By migrating to the HAProxy Ingress Controller today, you solve your immediate Ingress NGINX problem with a superior controller and place your team on the clearest, most proven path to the future of Kubernetes networking.

-• Mostly no. For the vast majority of resources, you will only need to update the ingressClassName.
+Mostly no. For many resources, you will only need to update the ingressClassName.
 Our migration guides will clearly document the mapping for any annotations that differ.

 Subscribe to our blog.
 Get the latest release updates, tutorials, and deep-dives from HAProxy experts.